LlamaWhisp3r3r/RingCentralPy/README.md

 # RingCentralPy
-With this module you can connect to the Less Annoying CRM's API using python.
+With this module you can connect to the RingCentral API's using python.

 ## Requirements